 Culturally competent organizations are better positioned to succeed in an increasingly diverse and global world.
 In fact, a 2020 report from McKinsey found that companies in the top quartile of ethnic and cultural diversity were 36% more profitable than those in the bottom quartile.
 Improving cultural competence isn’t just the right thing to do to retain a diverse workforce, it’s also good for the bottom line.

 Similarly, under-prioritizing cultural competence can result in serious consequences for your business.
 For one, many employees are actively looking for diverse workplaces.
-If an organization doesn’t effectively leverage a diverse workforce into a culturally competent one, it might have difficulty hiring and retaining diverse talent, especially in a competitive labor market.
+A 2023 survey by Pew Research Center indicates that a majority of U.S. employees (56%) think increasing DEI at work is a good thing.
+Thus, if an organization doesn’t effectively leverage a diverse workforce into a culturally competent one, it might have difficulty hiring and retaining diverse talent, especially in a competitive labor market.

 Your business might also experience higher turnover as employees leave for more workplaces that more effectively manage their talent and culture.
 High employee turnover is typically linked to low employee morale, which often occurs because employees don’t feel understood or even psychologically safe in a homogenous workplace.
 Your company might also experience lower productivity due to a lack of communication or misunderstandings.